grafana/alloy/docs/sources/tasks/migrate/from-prometheus.md

 ## Example

-This example demonstrates converting a Prometheus configuration file to a {{< param "PRODUCT_NAME" >}} configuration file.
+This example demonstrates converting a Prometheus configuration file to an {{< param "PRODUCT_NAME" >}} configuration file.

 The following Prometheus configuration file provides the input for the conversion.